tisyasharma/US-air-travel-trends/README.md

 - Raw T-100 files (1999–2024) → `data/raw_data/`
 - Cleaned flight CSVs → `data/clean_data/`
 - Airport lookup → `data/airports.csv` (required for rebuilds; not included in the repo)
-- `scripts/build_web_data.py` joins airport metadata, trims to top routes/carriers, and writes the JSON feeds.
+- `scripts/build_web_data.py` joined airport metadata, trimmed to top routes/carriers, and wrote the JSON feeds.
-- Outputs land in `data/` for the static site (including non-generated JSON assets in `data/`).
+- Outputs landed in `data/` for the static site (including non-generated JSON assets in `data/`).
 - If source data changes, rerun the build script and refresh the page.

 ## Data sources & downloads